omarvsoft/new-architecture-mock-up/README.md

 ```

 ### Creating resources
-With the aim of generate the resources that kubernetes requires in a fast way and with dynamic values acording with each project.
-We lever in the fabric8 plugin https://maven.fabric8.io current version: 3.2.18.
+With the aim of generating the resources that kubernetes requires in a fast way and with dynamic values according to with each project.
+We use the fabric8 plugin https://maven.fabric8.io current version: 3.2.18.
 <img src="https://fabric8.io/images/fabric8_logo.svg" width="300"/>

 Prerequisites: